abirmehmed/Rapid/BackEnd/README.md

 The application will call the Microsoft Azure Text Analytics API and the Play Store API, process the results, and return a JSON response containing the results from both APIs.

-That's it!
-You have successfully created a Flask application that interacts with APIs.
-Feel free to modify the code to suit your specific requirements.
-Happy coding!